faiq525/Icome_Level_Prediction_Using_DT/README.md

 The dataset used is the [Adult Dataset](https://archive.ics.uci.edu/ml/datasets/adult) from the UCI Machine Learning Repository.
 It contains demographic and employment attributes of individuals, with the target variable indicating whether their income exceeds $50,000 annually.

 ## Techniques Used
-- **Data Preprocessing**: Removal of irrelevant features, one-hot encoding of categorical variables.
+- **Data Preprocessing**: Removal of irrelevant features and one-hot encoding of categorical variables.
+- **Feature Importance Analysis**: Identifying the most important features using the Decision Tree model.
 - **Machine Learning**: Decision Tree Classifier.
 - **Hyperparameter Tuning**: GridSearchCV for optimal parameter selection.
 - **Evaluation Metrics**: Accuracy score, confusion matrix, and classification report.

 ## Results
-The optimized Decision Tree model achieved a significant level of accuracy, demonstrating its ability to classify income levels effectively.
-Key findings and visualizations can be found in the notebook.
+1. **Initial Model**: Trained the model on all features, achieving an accuracy of **85.03%**.
+2. **Optimized Model**: Trained the model on only the top 5 most important features, achieving an accuracy of **84.95%**.
+This demonstrates that the model can achieve nearly the same accuracy with significantly fewer features, improving computational efficiency.

+The top 5 features identified through feature importance were visualized and analyzed in the project.

 ## Applications
 - **Credit Card Marketing**: Identifying potential customers for premium credit cards.